Revised April 2019, February 2013

 Crowding occurs when the identified need for emergency services exceeds available resources for patient care in the emergency department (ED), hospital, or both.

 The causes of crowding are multifactorial and span the entire health care delivery system.
-Research has shown a continued growth in ED visits, which has outpaced population growth.
-Current trends show increasing patient acuity as well, requiring more complex evaluation and treatment plans that increase care delivery times as well as ED and inpatient lengths of stay.
+Research has shown continued growth in ED visits, which has outpaced population growth.
+Current trends show increasing patient acuity, requiring more complex evaluation and treatment plans that increase ED care delivery times as well as inpatient lengths of stay.
 The resultant strain on hospital inpatient bed capacity creates downstream pressure to board admitted patients* in the ED.
-These factors exacerbate crowding by utilizing limited ED resources including beds and nursing care.
+These factors exacerbate crowding by utilizing limited ED resources including beds, nursing care, and access to support services such as radiology, laboratory and environmental services.
 Evidence has shown an increase in morbidity and mortality due to boarding.

 Results of crowding include:

-It is the responsibility of hospital leadership to address well-identified recurrent causes of crowding (such as unavailability of inpatient beds) in order to prevent poor outcomes related to crowding.
+It is the responsibility of hospital leadership and care providers to quantifiably measure, analyze, and address identifiable and recurrent causes of crowding (such as the predictable saturation of inpatient bed capacity and essential support services) in order to prevent poor outcomes related to crowding.
+It is recommended that hospital leadership utilize a crowding assessment tool to consistently quantify saturation events and analyze data to identify specific mitigation actions that involve the entire hospital.
 It is imperative that local and national health care systems are active in addressing the more global and systemic causes of crowding, including hospital funding.
 Emergency medicine leadership should be actively involved in helping to identify successful solutions to crowding at both the local and national levels.

-* A “boarded patient” is defined as a patient who remains in the emergency department after the patient has been admitted to the facility, but has not been transferred to an inpatient unit.
+* A “boarded patient” is defined as a patient who remains in the emergency department after the patient has been admitted or placed into observation status at the facility but has not been transferred to an inpatient or observation unit.